Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Evaluation

 \textbf{Result.} { Fig.~\ref{fig:adp-evade-mitigation} shows the percentage of adversarial examples that succeed in causing misclassification despite \sysname.
 We can see that the ASRs degrades under the adaptive attack. }

 { When 75\% of the perturbations are masked, it is almost infeasible for the attacker to generate a successful adversarial patch, and hence the success rate is near 0\% on all datasets. }

 { When 50\% of the perturbations are masked, the ASRs are however much higher, ranging from 28\% to around 60\%.
-This is because many of the detected adversarial examples will be mis-identified as benign after inpainting with 50\% masking is performed.
-When the masking percentage is low, the adversarial perturbations will remain intact and they can continue to cause misclassification on the inpainted images - \sysname will mis-identify them as benign. }
+This is because many of the detected adversarial examples will be mis-identified as benign after GAN-based recovery with 50\% masking is performed.
+When the masking percentage is low, the adversarial perturbations will remain intact and they can continue to cause misclassification on the restored images - \sysname will mis-identify them as benign. }

 { Nevertheless, \emph{the defender can further thwart the attack by increasing the masking percentage to 75\% or 100\% in \sysname}, which only comes at a cost of slightly higher FPRs (0.23\% higher) and is able to mitigate most of the adversarial examples.
-For example, by performing inpainting on 100\% of the suspicious features, the average attack success rate is reduced from 48\% to 22\%, which is significantly lower than that on the undefended models (99\%). }
+For example, by performing GAN-based recovery on 100\% of the suspicious features, the average attack success rate is reduced from 48\% to 22\%, which is significantly lower than that on the undefended models (99\%). }

 Our results show that \sysname's performance can be degraded by the adaptive adversary via {deliberately} reducing the success rate of patch attacks.
 For instance, the adaptive patch generated on ImageNet for 50\% masking has a success rate of 76.8\%, which is lower than the 99\% of the non-adaptive patch.
 This results in 23.5\% of adversarial examples going undetected by \sysname.
 However, we note that doing so would significantly \emph{constrain} the adversary's ability in fooling the DNN, and hence make the DNN significantly less susceptible to patch attacks.
 On average, the attack success rate is reduced from 99\% to 0.73\%$\sim$ 22\% across the four datasets.